jpjpjp/bot-test-framework-example/README.md

 Once you have your bot talking to the spark emulator, I find it useful to run the emulator with DEBUG=emulator:botTest (which happens automatically if you start the emulator using the npm run start-emulator command).
 In this mode you can see all of the requests being sent to it and watch the responses the the bot sends after input from Postman.
 Using this you can start to experiment with setting the X-Bot-Responses header and creating test cases that will validate the response specific to your bot.

 ## Running your regression tests
 Once you are confident that your tests are working properly, its time to get in the habit of running the tests regularly.
-Posman has a tool called Runner (click the Runner button on the main widow) which allows you to select a collection and environment and run all the tests automatically.
+Postman has a tool called Runner (click the Runner button on the main widow) which allows you to select a collection and environment and run all the tests automatically.
 Postman also supplies a CLI tool called newman which allows you to run tests from the command line.
 This sample project includes the following npm command to run the tests in CLI mode:

     ```npm test```